NextronSystems/broker-network-manual/usage/setup.rst

 The base installation is now complete.
 In the next step we will install the Broker Network Components.
 For this step **Internet connectivity is required**.

 Use SSH to connect to the appliance using the user ``nextron`` and the password you specified during the installation.
+If SSH is not available, you can perform the next steps via the Console of your Virtualization Host, though SSH has more possibilities.

 Installing the Broker Network Components
 ----------------------------------------